quynhnle135/my-website/docs/tech-blogs/become-fullstack-developer/basic_js.md

     ```

 ---
+## Summary
+- There are three types of variabels in JavaScript: ```const```, ```let```, and ```var```
+    - ```const``` variables cannot be updated after initialization
+    - ```let``` can be updated after initialization but cannot be re-declared
+    - ```var``` can be updated and re-declated
+- There are three variable scopes: global scope, function/local scope, and block scope.
+- Hoisting is the process where the JavaScript interperter moves all variables and function declarations to the top of their containing scope before the scope has actually executed &rarr; Simply speaking to my understand, there are some cases (mostly ```var``` variables and functions) can be accessed before being initialized (assigned value).
+- Synchronous programming means the program has to execute tasks one by one and in order, which means the next one can only be executed when the previous one is completed.
+Meanwhile, asynchronous programming can work on other tasks while there's tasks executing or taking longer to complete compared to others.
+- DOM - Document Object Model, represents the documents as objects so that programming languagel like JavaScript can interact with page's elements.

+---
 - Added and updated on Mar 25, 2024.
 - Some resources I used:
     - [What is HTML, CSS, and JavaScript?](https://www.youtube.com/watch?v=DHGhFJZLKMs&t=193s)